TejvirSingh/tejvirsingh.github.io/README.md

 # Jekyll Now

+This is the test website that we are working on and so in order to make it work we gotta work for it.

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))

 **Jekyll Now** makes it easier to create your Jekyll blog, by eliminating a lot of the up front setup.